Chicago Business Lawyer

 Most of the foregoing restrictions and requirements do not apply to Limited Liability Companies.

-Taxation.
-A corporation that has elected S corporation status by filing Form 2553 is taxed as a pass through entity and files its federal income tax return on IRS Form 1120S.
+S corporations are taxed as a pass through entity and file federal income tax return on IRS Form 1120S.
 This is an informational tax return – the gains and losses pass through to the individual shareholders’ returns.
 C corporations pay taxes as a separate legal entity.
 In addition, the shareholders pay taxes on any dividends.
 Thus, C corporations suffer from “double taxation.”

-S Corporation tax returns.
-What business and financial records do I need to provide?
+What business and financial records do I need to provide to my CPA?

 1. Financial statements (Income Statement & Balance Sheet);